poweradmin/poweradmin-docs/docs/database/postgresql-configuration.md

-# PostgreSQL Configuration for PowerAdmin
+# PostgreSQL Configuration for Poweradmin

 ## Overview

-This guide explains how to configure PowerAdmin to use PostgreSQL as your database backend.
+This guide explains how to configure Poweradmin to use PostgreSQL as your database backend.

 ## Requirements